Tororoi/pixel-vee/README.md

   </tr>
   <tr>
     <td width="66" height="52" valign="middle"> <img src="public/pixelv-select.svg" alt="Select" width="40"/> </td>
     <td> Select a rectangular area.
 Restricts other tools to only draw inside selection area.
-Can be inversed, cut, or copied via the edit menu.
+Can be cut or copied via the edit menu.
 Can be adjusted via 8 control points or moved by clicking inside the selection area while the Select tool is active.</td>
   </tr>
   <tr>
     <td colspan="2"> Eyedropper (Hold Alt) </td>